-How do I help young people to understand and identify the emotions they feel?
+How do I help those I am discipling to understand and identify the emotions they feel?

 This year, we’ve been investing in a series on mental health to support our students, staff and young people.
 As part of this, in Bicester and Witney we’ve put some time into understanding Emotional Intelligence.